7 Akron fatal fire victims died from smoke inhalation

 "I lost everything and everyone I had," she said.

-Autopsies about being conducted and the examiner's office is doing dental record testing for several of the bodies.
+Autopsies are being conducted and the examiner's office is doing dental record testing for several of the bodies.
 Dental records are not available for all of the victims because of their young age.

 This fire ties for the most deadly fire in Akron's history with seven fatalities, according to Akron Fire Chief Clarence Tucker.
-A growing memorial of balloons was started at the scene of the incident.
+A growing memorial of balloons was started at the scene.

 "My brothers and sisters were everything to me," said Brittany, who lives with her grandmother in Sandusky.
 "Even though they annoyed me, they kept me going.
 Me and my mom were dysfunctional, but I still loved her.
 We had a typical mother-daughter relationship.
 I thought I was right even when I was wrong."